KenKundert/nestedtext/doc/basic_syntax.rst

         > first line of value 5
         > second line of value 5

-Which is equivalent to the following JSON code:
+This is equivalent to the following JSON code:

 .. code-block:: json